Syedabanog-1/Inventory-Management-System-ContextM-Dynamic_Instruction/README.md

 Update Context → The inventory context is updated with the new data.

+Return + Display Result → The system shows the updated inventory to the user.

-End → The process finishes succ
+End → The process finishes successfully.

 https://github.com/user-attachments/assets/24a4acf8-ea30-4a74-b4ed-7a803fa2563f